ethereum-optimism/design-docs/protocol/holocene-derivation.md

 from the span batch.
 On a failed check, due to Steady Batch Derivation, the singular batch is immediately derived as a deposit-only block, and the remaining span batch is invalidated.

-There are still checks that naturally apply to the whole span batch due to its data structure:
+There are still checks that naturally apply to the whole span batch due to its data structure, and if any of them fail, the whole span batch as a derivation stage is discarded.
+This will _not_ trigger auto-derivation of empty batches, but instead discard the span batch and give a future span batch the chance to replace this invalid span batch.
+Note that this will not cause caching of span batches, as before, and still lead to the computational improvements that are important for Fault Proofs.
+We call these the Span Batch validity checks, as opposed to the individual singular batch checks, and they are:
+- If the span batch _L1 origin check_ is not part of the canonical L1 chain, the span batch is discarded.
 - A span batch only has one parent reference, since all internal batch references are implicit.
 Therefore, a failed parent check invalidates the whole span batch.
-- A failed sequencing window check will always apply to the oldest batches in a span batch, so a failed check of the first batch will invalidate the full span batch.
 - If `span_end.timestamp < next_timestamp` (as defined in the Span Batch specs), the whole batch is dropped, as it doesn't contain any new batches (this would also happen if applying timestamp checks to each derived singular batch individually).

-Those checks are done once per span batch before the batch queue derives any singular batches.
+Those checks are done once per span batch before the batch queue would derive any singular batches from it.

+If `span_start.timestamp > next_timestamp` we don't drop the batch, and allow overlapping duplicate batches, just as before.

+Note that a failed sequencing window check will always apply to the oldest batches in a span batch, so a failed check of the first batch will invalidate the full span batch.
+But this is strictly speaking not a Span Batch validity check and would only happen upon reading the first singular batch from a span batch.

 ### Mid-way restart

+_Note: the following discussion on mid-way restarts has been resolved during the design review sessaion as indeed being a non-problem.
+It is kept for historical context._

 One concern that was raised with partial span batch validity is how to deal with mid-way restarts, i.e. when the CL client restarts, losing its internal derivation pipeline state while the safe head